lmdu/pyfastx/docs/source/usage.rst

 .. note::

 	The start and end position of subsequence were 1-based.
-When extracting flank for large numbers of subsequences from the same sequence, ``use_cache=True`` was recommended
+When extracting flank for large numbers of subsequences from the same sequence, ``use_cache=True`` was recommended to improve speed.

 Key function
 ------------